 Just 15 days after placing her order, every single piece was delivered and set up in Lucy’s studio, all in a single day.

-The biggest lesson learned?
+The biggest lesson?
 Lucy realized her time is actually worth more than a bit of savings, especially in the midst of a big life change.
-Maybe the old saying ‘Time Is Money!’ was coined by someone managing an epic move!
+Maybe it was on moving day that somebody coined the phrase ‘Time is money!’

 Our goal is to make your move easy, wherever your next adventure takes you.
-Do right by your future self, and go check out your options to Get A Custom Room ASAP.
+So do right by your future self, and go check out your options to Get A Custom Design ASAP.